Riverdale Country School: Associations

 Riverdale is a member of the Ivy Preparatory School League and the New York State Association of Independent Schools.

-Riverdale Country School, The Fieldston School, and Horace Mann School together are known as the "Hill Schools," as all three are located within two miles (3 km) of each other in the neighborhood of Riverdale on a hilly area above Van Cortlandt Park.
+Riverdale Country School, Ethical Culture Fieldston School, and Horace Mann School together are known as the "Hill Schools," as all three are located within two miles (3 km) of each other in the neighborhood of Riverdale on a hilly area above Van Cortlandt Park.